edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughDeviceService.md

 === "Postman"

-    Make a POST request to `http://localhost:48081/api/v1/deviceservice` with the following body:
+    Make a POST request to `http://localhost:59881/api/v2/deviceservice` with the following body:

     ``` json
+    BODY: [
+            {
+                "apiVersion": "v2",
+                "service": {
+                "name": "camera-control-device-service",
-    BODY: {"name":"camera control device service","description":"Manage human and dog counting cameras","labels":["camera","counter"],"adminState":"unlocked","operatingState":"enabled","addressable":
+                "description": "Manage human and dog counting cameras",
-    {"name":"camera control"}}
+                "adminState": "UNLOCKED",
+                "labels": [
+                    "camera",
+                    "counter"
+                ],
+                "baseAddress": "camera-device-service:59990"
+                }
+            }
+        ]
     ```

     Be sure that you are POSTing **raw** data, not form-encoded data.
-If your API call is successful, you will get a generated ID (a UUID) for your new `DeviceService` in the response area.
+If your API call is successful, you will get a generated ID for your new `DeviceService` in the response area.

 === "Curl"

     Make a curl POST request as shown below.

     ``` shell

-    curl -X POST -d '{"name":"camera control device service","description":"Manage human and dog counting cameras","labels":["camera","counter"],"adminState":"unlocked","operatingState":"enabled","addressable": {"name":"camera control"}}' localhost:48081/api/v1/deviceservice
+    curl -X 'POST' 'http://localhost:59881/api/v2/deviceservice' -d '[{"apiVersion": "v2","service": {"name": "camera-control-device-service","description": "Manage human and dog counting cameras", "adminState": "UNLOCKED", "labels": ["camera","counter"], "baseAddress": "camera-device-service:59990"}}]'

     ```

-    If your API call is successful, you will get a generated ID (a UUID) for your new `DeviceService`.
+    If your API call is successful, you will get a generated ID for your new `DeviceService`.

 #### Test the GET API
-If you make a GET call to the `http://localhost:48081/api/v1/deviceservice` URL (with Postman or curl) you will get a listing (in JSON) of all the device services currently defined in your instance of EdgeX, including the one you just added.
+If you make a GET call to the `http://localhost:59881/api/v2/deviceservice/all` URL (with Postman or curl) you will get a listing (in JSON) of all the device services currently defined in your instance of EdgeX, including the one you just added.

 [<Back](Ch-WalkthroughDeviceProfile.md){: .md-button } [Next>](Ch-WalkthroughProvision.md){: .md-button }